Sanford Real Estate & Investment, L.L.C.

 Sanford Real Estate & Investment, LLC

-Information on this page is not an offer or a solicitation to sell or purchase securities.
-Statements, descriptions, and data on this page are for informational purposes only and relate to an investment opportunity which may be offered in the future.
-No offer or solicitation will be made until you contact us first and the necessary final documentation and agreements have been delivered to you.
+*Information on any page of this website, which is provided by Sanford Real Estate & Investment, LLC, is intended only for individuals with whom we have an established relationship.
+This is not an offer or a solicitation to sell or purchase securities.
+Statements, descriptions, and data on any of these website pages are for informational purposes only and may relate to an investment opportunity which may or may not be offered in the future.
+No offer or solicitation will be made until you contact us first seeking investment information and the necessary documentation and agreement(s) have been delivered to you.
+This is not an offer to sell or a solicitation to buy any securities.
+To access more information, you must first complete our investor qualification process which are questions included in our "Contact Form" on this site.
 Please consult an accountant, financial planner, tax attorney and/or other tax, investment and legal counsel for advice before investing any of your money.
+Although Sanford Real Estate & Investment, LLC strives to provide the best results, nothing is fully guaranteed.

-© 2014 Sanford Real Estate & Investment, LLC and www.SanfordREI.com.
+© 2014-2025 Sanford Real Estate & Investment, LLC and www.SanfordREI.com.
 All rights reserved.
-No part of this website may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher John Sanford, Managing Member of Sanford Real Estate & Investment, LLC.
+No part of this website may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher John Sanford, Managing Member of Sanford Real Estate & Investment, LLC. at [email protected].
+Any violation of the above can open you up to civil and criminal penalties, where applicable.